Rohit-Masiwal/Rohit-Masiwal/README.md

 - 👀 I’m interested in Competitive Programming
 - 😄 Pronouns: He/Him
 - 🔭 I’m currently pursuing Masters from Graphic Era University
-- 🌱 I’m currently trying my hands on Backend
+- 🌱 I’m currently trying my hands on the Backend
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rohitmasiwal/)

 <!--